In the City: Melbourne

 Founded in 1835, Melbourne has enjoyed long periods of prosperity, initially brought about by the discovery of gold in the surrounding hills.
 Today, the city's many ornate Victorian buildings stand in stark contrast to the cutting-edge steel and glass architecture of contemporary structures.

 It is easy to travel around Australia's second-largest city, with its extensive network of rail and bus routes, along with its iconic trams.
-Outside the city centre you can explore the beautiful sylvan Dandenong Hills to the north, and the beaches of St. Kilda to the south.
+Outside the city center you can explore the beautiful sylvan Dandenong Hills to the north, and the beaches of St. Kilda to the south.
 Whatever your tastes and interests, Melbourne is a sophisticated, vibrant and dynamic city that offers plenty of attractions for all.

 The Yarra River (1)

 Meaning 'ever flowing' in Aboriginal, the Yarra River flows through the heart of Melbourne, acting as a natural barrier between the traditionally humble northern and western suburbs and the more affluent areas to the south and east.
-There are plenty of walking and cycling paths along its banks and, in the heart of'the city, it provides delightful views for diners at some of the city’s al fresco bars and restaurants.
+There are plenty of walking and cycling paths along its banks and, in the heart of'the city, it provides delightful views for diners at some of the city’s alfresco bars and restaurants.

 Melbourne Cricket Ground (MCG) (2)